The Fabric & Fiber Studio

 Supporting that is a short focused session each month, chosen in response to what I'm actually seeing in the work.
 Not pre-packaged curriculum.
 Just applied insight where it's needed.

-The studio runs in small cohorts - a minimum of three practitioners are required to run, with a maximum of six participants.
+The studio runs in small cohorts - a minimum of three practitioners are required to run, with a maximum of eight participants.
 Enrollment is intentionally capped to protect the integrity of the work.
 Small enough for real attention.
 Serious enough to matter.

 The Studio Is For You If: